Last Updated on July 17, 2023

 Edmontonians are fiercely proud of their CFL and NHL teams, and a major facet of the city’s identity is its sports rivalry against Calgary.
 While there is nothing like Edmonton on a playoff run, sports is only a small aspect of the city’s rich culture.

 Did you know that Edmonton is home to North America’s biggest International Fringe Festival as well as the continent’s largest mall?
-The West Edmonton Mall—located near Lincolnberg’s West Edmonton communities of Rosewood at Secord and Edgemont East—is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.
+The West Edmonton Mall—located near Lincolnberg’s West Edmonton communities of Rosewood at Secord and Ellis Greens —is the city’s main attraction, spans 48 city blocks and includes an indoor wave pool, ice palace, and rollercoaster.

 4. How Do You Get Around in Edmonton?